 (Some LA CH CW postcodes are not covered at the moment, please call)

-Want loft storage but your builder / developer recommend you don’t?
+Want loft storage but your builder / developer recommends that you don’t?

 Do you have a new build house?

-Want storage but your builder / developer recommend you don’t?
+Want storage but your builder / developer recommends you don’t?